pleets/devbox-station/README.md

 ### 2.1 Web folder

 You need a folder inside your machine in which your web project files are located.
-By default, ~/www is taken.
+By default, `~/www is taken.
-You can set up another folder with the env var.
+You can set up another folder using the following env var.

 ```dotenv
 VHOSTS_DIR=~/www